Vheey77/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 (12) Printing all possible combinations of two letters, except oo (13) Printing a number with two decimal places, followed by a new line (14) Converting  a number from base 10 to base 16
+(15) A script that encodes and decodes text using the rot13 encryption